sotiraslab/QCResUNet/README.md

 # QCResUNet
-This repo is used to document the paper titled "QCResUNet: Joint Subject-level and Voxel-level &lt;br> Prediction  of Segmentation Quality"
+This repo is used to document the paper titled "QCResUNet: Joint Subject-level and Voxel-level Prediction  of Segmentation Quality"